theos/theos.dev/docs/Variables.md

   - Swift files you'd like to compile
   - Space-separated list or any other standard GNU Make convention

+- XXX_XSWIFT_FILES (str)
+  - Orion-based Swift files you'd like to compile
+  - Space-separated list or any other standard GNU Make convention

 - XXX_OBJCC_FILES (str)
   - Objective-C++ files you'd like to compile
   - Space-separated list or any other standard GNU Make convention